sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

 defs.count(instr['dest']) ==  # if true, first check passed
 ```

-For the second condition, we can check the predecessor block of pre-header we just added, by simply read the index of pre-header and subtract 1.
+For the second condition, we can check the predecessor block of the pre-header we just added, by simply reading the index of pre-header and subtracting 1.
 Then check if `d` is live-out of block.

 ```python
 ind = b_names.index(pre_header[b_name]) - 1 #b_name is the name of block where d is LI.
 instr['dest'] not in live_var[1][b_names[ind]] #if true, second check passed
 ```

-For the third condition, we need information of exits of blocks.
+For the third condition, we need to know which blocks are exit blocks.
 The exits are blocks that have successors not in the loop.

 ```python
 exits = {}